oliverklee/ext-phpunit/Documentation/UsersManual/RunningTheUnitTestsOnTheCommandLine/Index.rst

    $typo_db_host = 'localhost:/Applications/MAMP/tmp/mysql/mysql.sock';

-Applications like Xampp/Mamp on (Mac os X) provide their own PHP binary which is needed to execute the CLi dispatcher.
+Applications like Xampp/MAMP on (Mac OS) provide their own PHP binary which is needed to execute the CLi dispatcher.
 Example:

 Won't work: